LOA-Labs/Validator-Engagement-Framework/_CHANGELOG_Althea_Testnet_(althea_7357-1).md

 # Althea Testnet (althea_7357-1)

-Althea is a new way to access broadband internet that enables growth in the network through a unique system of revenue sharing.
+Althea is network company providing a new way to access broadband internet that enables growth in the network through a unique system of revenue sharing.

 ## Althea (Hawk Networks, inc) Organization Resources